NatBat92/disney-villains/README.md

 ## Strategy

-Following the core UX principles I firstly decided on my target audience and I decided what I would want to see if I was interested in this particular topic.
+Following the core UX principles, I firstly decided on my target audience and decided what I would want to see if I was interested in this particular topic.

 ### Disney Villain Target Audience:

-* People of all ages.
+* Users of all ages
-* Disney fans.
+* Disney fans
-* Those with a love for the bad guys of the Disney world.
+* Those with a love for the villains of the Disney world

 ### What the users would want from the website:

-* Informal language.
+* Informal language
-* Ease of navigation between pages.
+* Ease of navigation between pages
-* Mobile friendly so must be responsive.
+* Responsive so the website is viewable on multiple platforms
-* Visually appealing and contains relevant information about the topic.
+* Visually appealing and contains relevant information about the topic

 ### The website is best for users:

-* Most websites that are similar to this one, feature the good guys also and they can sometimes over-shadow the villain of the movie.
-* Many people who share the interest in the Disney Villain franchise would need to scour through huge websites where they will eventually come across the information/ characters they wish to see information about.
-So this website provides what the individual is looking for all in one place.
+Most websites that are similar to this one, feature the good guys in addition to the villains which can sometimes over-shadow the villain of the movie.
+Many people who share the interest in the Disney villain franchise would need to scour through huge websites, eventually finding the information/characters they were looking for after spending an excessive amount of time scrolling through pages and pages.
+This website identifies this gap in the market and provides the individual with this information all in one place.

 ## Scope

-To acheive the goals I had set out for this website I included the following features:
+To achieve the goals I set out for this website, I included the following features:

-* Header with page Logo.
+* Header with page logo
-* Large image to show which villains will be featured.
+* Large image to show which villains will be featured
-* Easy to use navigation menu.
+* Easy to use navigation menu
-* Seperate pages for male and female villains.
+* Separate pages for male and female villains
-* Combined biography page for all villains featuring 9 of them.
+* Combined biography page for all villains featured throughout the website
-* Borders around the information to make it stand out.
+* Borders around the information to make it stand out
-* Footer to contain a subscribe feature and the links to various social media platforms.
+* Footer to contain a subscribe feature and the links to various social media platforms

 ## Structure

-I chose the file names that I did as they were easy to define what the relevant page was about.
-Due to the amount of information I wanted to put into the site and the use of images so people could see what each character looks like 1 page wasn't enough so I chose to do 5 pages in total.
-The menu is consistent throughout the website and the names of each page are easy to follow.
-The main page is simple and contains a brief overview to the site, then the timeline of the featured villains and their corresponding movie, then a song medley of various villains music from their movies and then the footer at the bottom of the page.
+I used descriptive file names so that it defined what information the relevant page contained.
+Due to the amount of information I wanted to include on the website, including descriptions and images, one page was too restrictive and therefore I created five pages in total.
+The menu is a consistent format and layout throughout the website, the names of each page are easy to follow and when a page is being viewed, the relevant menu link is highlighted purple.

+The main page is simple and contains a brief overview of the site, including a timeline of the featured villains and their corresponding movies.
+An embedded video is shown underneath the timeline, this is a medley of songs that are sang by the villains in their movies.
+The page then finishes with the footer at the bottom of the page.

-Both the male and female villain pages are the same in structure, the way I structured it was to help the information not look cramped on the page and the added images were used as a visual aid and they are also linked to the biographies page so when you click a villain portrait, you are taken to the corresponding biography.
+Both the male and female villain pages use the same structure.
+The way I structured it was to help the information not look cramped on the page and the added images were used as a visual aid and they are also linked to the biographies page so when you click a villain portrait, you are taken to the corresponding biography.

 ## Skeleton